We’ve seen some pretty incredible home renovations, but the one you’re about to see is my new favorite.

 For years, the church remained in poor condition.
 It was built in the 1790s.
 The yard is full of headstones.
 Considering these facts, you’d never know this historic church keeps a gorgeous secret inside.

 The exterior remains intact, except for skylights running the length of the roof.
-Original stained glass windows throughout and repurposed church fixtures abound, and much of the original seating in the church was refinished and placed throughout the home.
+Original stained glass windows and repurposed church fixtures abound.
+Much of the original seating in the church was refinished and placed throughout the home.
 And unused wood and building materials were fashioned into a dramatic staircase leading from the main living space to an upper-level library.